 IMPORTANT: Are you paying your fees to the company with whom you have the service agreement for legal support?
 Sometimes local lawyers will ask you to pay a personal account, HK account or an overseas account so they can avoid local taxes.
 While it’s not a good idea to be supportive of tax fraud, it a really bad idea to have a contract with one entity then make payment to another entity.
 If the lawyer lets you down and you need to take them to court, your case will be a lot stronger if you can directly link proof of payment to the lawyer in question.

 Step Four: Don’t overpay or underpay your China lawyer

-In our whitepaper on legal services in China, we offer an inside look at the typical rates of the above mentioned “option 3” law firms.
+In our whitepaper on legal services in China, we offer an inside look at the typical rates charged by the 3 types of law firms.
 If you are paying less than these rates, you are probably dealing with a “local” law firm and you may end up “getting what you paid for”.
 If you are paying more than these rates, you may be dealing with a lawyer who has built in a margin but outsourced the work to a local law firm.